SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/04-Security/guide.md

 ```terraform
 terraform taint azurerm_virtual_machine.predayvm
 ```
 >**Note** before running any below commands firstly delete the osdisk.
-To perform this task open you Azure Portal navigate to your resource group (IoC-02-XXXXX) and select you os disk and delete.
+To perform this task open you Azure Portal navigate to your resource group (IoC-02-XXXXX) and select your osdisk(myosdisk1) and delete.

 Finally, as you have done in previous sections and labs:
 - Povision the new infrasctructure using Terraform plan and apply
 - Validate that everything was provisioned as expected.